 - Only Mastercard and Visa are accepted

 AXS says that you will earn credit card points, miles or cashback with every successful payment transaction, but how they guarantee this I’m not quite sure.
-I do know that some banks (e.g. DBS, OCBC) have carved out specific exemptions for the erstwhile Pay+Earn, but I wonder whether others like HSBC will award points, given how they already exclude CardUp and ipaymy.
+I do know that some banks (e.g. DBS, OCBC) have carved out specific exemptions for Pay+Earn, but I wonder whether others like HSBC will award points, given how they already exclude CardUp and ipaymy.